 Body lift surgery is often performed in conjunction with other plastic surgeries that will complement the patient’s overall appearance after weight loss.
-Some patients choose to have an arm reduction or other cosmetic surgery such as a breast lift, brow lift, face lift or neck lift at the same time as having a body lift.
+Some patients choose to have an arm lift or other cosmetic surgery such as a breast lift, brow lift, facelift or neck lift at the same time as having a body lift.

 Body lift plastic surgery is performed under general anaesthesia in hospital and requires a five to seven day stay.

 The incision is circumferential around the body at the buttocks.
 An apron of excess skin and fat deposits are removed and the skin is stretched and tightened.

 Liposuction may be used during a body lift to remove persistent fatty deposits and to help form a new body contour.
 An abdominoplasty is also performed as part of a body lift to tighten the abdominal muscles.

 The skin is tightened into position and excess skin is removed.
 The results of having a body lift are visible almost immediately after surgery, although it takes several months to fully recover from this extensive procedure.

 Your plastic surgeon will ask about your lifestyle, body image, health and medical history during a body lift consultation.
 You will be examined and have measurements taken as well as photographs, for the purpose of planning your surgery and monitoring changes of appearance afterwards.
 It is important to be clear about your expectations of the procedure and to understand the recovery process and the likely results you will achieve in the long term.